jscoq/jscoq/README.md

 ## How to Install ##

-* Setup Ocaml 4.02 and Opam.
+* Install Ocaml 4.02 and Opam.
-* Install the following opam packages: `reactiveData tyxml`
+* Install the following opam packages: `derive reactiveData tyxml`
 * Install js\_of\_ocaml <http://ocsigen.org/js_of_ocaml/> from git.
-* Download and build Coq trunk from <https://github.com/coq/coq>, configure as:
+* Download and build Coq master from <https://github.com/coq/coq>, configure and make as follows:

         $ ./configure -local -natdynlink no -coqide no -byteonly
         $ make -j

-* Edit `COQDIR` in the `Makefile` to point to the directory where the Coq build is.
+* Edit `COQDIR` in `Makefile` to point to the directory where you have just built Coq.
 * Type:

         $ make